Esteban-Duarte73/BASH-exercises/README.md

-# Here you can calculate your age
+# Here you can calculate your age.
+calculate your exact age if you have already turned years or not